streamr-dev/network/packages/client/README.md

 await publishingClient.closeProxyConnections(stream, ['0x11111...', '0x22222...'], ProxyDirection.SUBSCRIBE)
 ```

-IMPORTANT: The node that is used as a proxy must have set the option on the network layer to accept incoming proxy connections.
+IMPORTANT: The node that is used as a proxy must have set the option on the network layer to accept incoming proxy connections and must have joined to the stream that a proxy connection is wanted for.

 Example client config: